 Instructions

-Step 1) - Making pasta with ricotta and lemon is really easy.
-And quick!
-The great thing about this recipe is that you can make the lemon ricotta sauce while the pasta is cooking!
+Step 1) - Making pasta with ricotta and lemon is incredibly easy and quick!
+One of the best things about this recipe is that you can prepare the lemon ricotta sauce while the pasta is cooking.

-Step 2) - Place the fresh ricotta in a large bowl.
-You will be tossing the pasta in this bowl, so it needs to be quite large.
-Then add the grated Parmigiano cheese.
-Mix these ingredients together.
-Lastly, add the extra virgin olive oil.
+Step 2) - While the pasta is cooking, place the fresh ricotta in a large mixing bowl.
+You’ll be tossing the pasta directly in this bowl, so make sure it’s roomy enough.
+Add the grated Parmigiano cheese and mix well.
+Then drizzle in the extra virgin olive oil and combine.

-Step 3) - Add the grated lemon zest and fresh basil chopped with your hands.
-Finally, add salt and pepper to taste.
-Mix well to combine all the ingredients.
+Step 3) - Add the grated lemon zest and a few torn basil leaves.
+Season with salt and freshly ground black pepper to taste.
+Mix thoroughly to create a smooth and creamy lemon ricotta sauce.

-Step 4) - Drain the pasta al dente directly into the bowl with the ricotta and lemon sauce.
-Mix well, adding a little cooking water, just enough to make a creamy sauce.
+Step 4) - Once the pasta is al dente, drain it and transfer it directly to the bowl with the ricotta and lemon mixture.
+Stir well, adding a bit of the reserved pasta cooking water as needed to create a creamy, silky sauce.

 Storage